svenpaulsen/node-ts3sdk-client/README.md

 npm install
 ```

+This will also build build the module for your current platform.
 If you want to build the addon manually, issue the following commands in the root directory after cloning the repository:

 ```sh
 $ node-gyp configure